henrywoo/Generative-AI-In-Action/source/ch3-vae/README.md

 As an autoencoder, a notable feature of VQ-VAE is that the encoded vector is discrete.
 In other words, each element of the final encoded vector is an integer.
 This is the meaning of "Quantized", which we can refer to as "quantization" (similar to the term "quantum" in quantum mechanics, both implying discretization).

 [The original paper](https://arxiv.org/abs/1711.00937) looks deliberately complicated.
 First, **VQ-VAE is actually an AE (autoencoder) rather than a VAE (variational autoencoder)** and "VQ-AE" might be a technically more precise term.
+The key evidence is that, even with a uniform prior, you cannot directly sample from the latent space to generate realistic images.
+Instead, you need a PixelCNN to model the distribution of the discrete codes and generate images sequentially.
+This suggests that **the latent space in VQ-VAE is more of a discrete representation rather than a probabilistic distribution**.

 Secondly, one of the core steps of VQ-VAE is the **STE(Straight-Through Estimator)**, an optimization technique used to handle the non-differentiable nature of the quantization process.
 It allows gradients to flow through the quantization step during backpropagation by approximating the gradient.
 The original paper does not provide a slightly detailed explanation, making it necessary to look at the source code to understand it better.